laminlabs/lamindb/README.md

 Without memory, compute & intelligence are wasted on fragmented, non-compounding tasks — LLM context windows are small.

 (2) Training & fine-tuning models with thousands of datasets — across LIMS, ELNs, orthogonal assays — is now a primary path to scaling R&D.
-But without queryable & validated data or with data locked in organizational & infrastructure siloes, it leads to garbage in, garbage out or is quite simply impossible.
+But without queryable & validated data or with data locked in organizational & infrastructure silos, it leads to garbage in, garbage out or is quite simply impossible.

-Imagine building software without git or pull requests: an agent's quality would be impossible to verify.
+Imagine building software without git or pull requests: an agent's actions would be impossible to verify.
 While code has git and tables have dbt/warehouses, biological data has lacked a framework for managing its unique complexity.

 LaminDB fills the gap.